Cysharp/MagicOnion/README.md

     })
 ```

-`AddMagicOnionOptnTelemetry` register MagicOnionOpenTelemetryOptions, MeterFactory and TracerFactory as Singleton for you.
+`AddMagicOnionOpenTelemetry` register MagicOnionOpenTelemetryOptions, MeterFactory and TracerFactory as Singleton for you.

 **(optional) add PrometheusExporterMetricsService for prometheus exporter.**